hmyuuu/kirin/docs/cookbook/foodlang/analysis.md

 ```

-1. Notice that since `NotItem` and `AnyItem` does not have any properties, we can mark them as singleton to remove duplication copy of instances exist by inheriting `SingletonMeta` metaclass
+1. Notice that since `NotItem` and `AnyItem` do not have any properties, we can mark them as singletons to prohibit duplicate copies of instances by inheriting from the `SingletonMeta` metaclass.

 Next there are a few more lattice elements we want to define: